Steve Arpin

-Stephen Arpin (born December 16, 1983) is a Canadian race car driver competing in Nitro Rallycross.
-He previously raced stock cars in the ARCA Racing Series, the NASCAR Camping World Truck Series and the Nationwide Series.
-His first season with ARCA was in 2009, finishing 7th in the championship standings and winning the ARCA RE/MAX Series Most Popular Driver Award.
-He was also the 2008 USAC Silver Crown Series Rookie of the Year.
+Stephen Arpin (born December 16, 1983) is a Canadian race car driver and entrepreneur.
+He currently competes part-time UMP Dirt Modifieds in the No. 00EH Longhorn Chassis.
+He has also previously raced in the ARCA Menards Series, NASCAR Craftsman Truck Series and NASCAR Xfinity Series.
+He currently owns Longhorn Chassis a Dirt Late Model and Dirt Modified chassis manufacturer.

 Racing career

 Early career

 Arpin was born in Fort Frances, Ontario.
 He made his racing debut in Go-Karts at Riverside Speedway in Rainy River, Ontario at the age of 10.
 He won several races as a rookie and was at the top of the standings most of his karting career.
 By the age of 14, Arpin started racing Mini-Sprints at the Emo Speedway in 1997.
 The following year, he moved straight to WISSOTA Modifieds and, in 1999, took the track championship in the class.
 After finishing second in track standings in 2000, Arpin returned to the top in 2001 by winning every feature event at the track, claiming his second track championship in three years.
 He won the majority of races in 2002, just missing his third championship.